Updated June 19, 2023

 - Click the first sheet tab of the group by holding the shift key.

 - Click the last sheet of the tab you want to include in the group.

-These nine ways of working with Excel will help you in improving your microsoft excel skills like a professional Excel user.
-However, for gaining expertise in Excel commands one should practice these microsoft excel skills in his/her day to day work schedule.
+These nine ways of working with Excel will help you improve your Microsoft Excel skills like a professional Excel user.
+However, to gain expertise in Excel commands, one should practice these Microsoft Excel skills in his/her day-to-day work schedule.

-Here are some articles that will help you to improve your Microsoft Excel Skills so just go through the link.
+Here are some articles that will help you to improve your Microsoft Excel Skills, so go through the link.